How to prevent coffee stains on teeth (for coffee lovers!)

 By Anthony Pistolese ● June 2, 2017

 For many Australians coffee is a pick-me-up, an excuse to catch up with friends, a source of comfort before work and a provider of energy after the gym.
 Coffee simply makes us feel good.
-It gives you the energy and confidence to pump out work quickly and reach new heights in your professional life.
+It gives you the energy and confidence to work more efficiently and reach new heights in your professional life.

-But what happens when your cuppa is also taking away your confidence to smile and show off those pearly whites, due to its staining effects on teeth?
+But what happens when your coffee is also taking away your confidence to smile due to its staining effects on teeth?